sparker888/wri-case-study/src/app/docs/storyblok-integration/page.md

 ### It's an Editor's Dream

 Storyblok's user-friendly interface is designed for editors to thrive.
 With drag-and-drop functionality and easy-to-understand controls, creating engaging content is a straightforward process.
-Soon I'll produce a short video on how the system is set up in WRI 2024 but you can start to learn Storyblock with their [Editors Guide](https://www.storyblok.com/docs/editor-guides/).
+Check out their [Editors Guide](https://www.storyblok.com/docs/editor-guides/).

 ---